 22.214.171.124 Public Influence on Legislation

-Involvement of the public is essential if legislation is to be seen as more of a benefit than a restriction.
-The legislature itself, though, is composed of politicians in most countries – so people’s influence on the legislative process is, at best, indirect.
+The legislature is composed of politicians in most countries – so people’s influence on the legislative process is, at best, indirect.
 People have varying degrees of influence on legislation in democratic societies, as in these examples:

-- The American Affordable Healthcare bill in 2010 was introduced after being a major factor in the preceding election campaign; a democratic election allowed people to express their views.
+● The American Affordable Care Act (ACA) was introduced after being a major factor in the preceding election campaign.
+A democratic election had allowed people to express their views.

-There are few mechanisms for properly assessing political support and facilitating legislative negotiation on particular issues – even in democratic countries.
-The decision to vote for a politician might be for any of a number of reasons in the Political Dimension (126.96.36.199) so people’s votes do not accurately represent public opinion on every item of proposed legislation.
+There are few mechanisms for properly assessing political support and facilitating public influence on legislation – even in democratic countries.
+The decision to vote for a politician might be for any of a number of reasons (126.96.36.199) so people’s votes do not accurately represent public opinion on any specific item of proposed legislation.
 People’s votes played a different role in the three examples above:

 As these examples illustrated, people’s democratic votes are not an adequate mechanism for them to influence legislation.